A package to create accessible sortable lists in Svelte.

 class (the ghost element will simply mirror the list item’s content and appearance).

-This is a list of the selectors you can use to style the list and the list items to your heart’s desire:
+This is a list of the selectors you can use to style this library’s components to your heart’s desire:

 Selector | Points to |